What are the most important things to know about abacavir?

 What is abacavir?

-Abacavir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 3 months of age and older.
+Abacavir (brand name: Ziagen) is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults, children, and infants.
 Abacavir is always used in combination with other HIV medicines.

 What should I tell my health care provider before taking abacavir?